TritonDataCenter/triton/README.md

 ### Cloud on a Laptop (CoaL)

 An easy way to try SmartDataCenter is by downloading the Cloud on a Laptop (CoaL) image.
-This is a VMware image that you can import and setup for testing or development.
+This is a VMware virtual appliance that you can use for testing or development.

-TODO: Instructions on how to download and install coal.
+TODO: Instructions on how to download and install CoaL.

 ### Installing